nsmp-dev/NeuroScreeper/STYLE.md

 ```

 ### Tags
-- @extends - Indicate that a symbol inherits from, and adds to, a parent symbol.
+- @extends—Indicate that a symbol inherits from, and adds to, a parent symbol.
-- @class - This function is intended to be called with the "new" keyword.
+- @class—This function is intended to be called with the "new" keyword.
-- @classdesc - Use the following text to describe the entire class.
+- @classdesc—Use the following text to describe the entire class.
-- @constant - Document an object as a constant.
+- @constant—Document an object as a constant.
-- @enum - Document a collection of related properties.
+- @enum—Document a collection of related properties.
-- @generator - Indicate that a function is a generator function.
+- @generator—Indicate that a function is a generator function.
-- @global - Document a global object.
+- @global—Document a global object.
-- @module - Document a JavaScript module.
+- @module—Document a JavaScript module.
-- @param - Document the parameter to a function.
+- @param—Document the parameter to a function.
-- @private - This symbol is meant to be private.
+- @private—This symbol is meant to be private.
-- @returns - Document the return value of a function.
+- @returns—Document the return value of a function.
-- @static - Document a static member.
+- @static—Document a static member.

 # CHANGELOG.md formatting